Meet the Team

 Elizabeth Lawlor, MD, PhD

-Dr. Elizabeth Lawlor is associate director of the Ben Towne Center for Childhood Cancer Research.
+Dr. Elizabeth Lawlor is associate director of the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 Her research focuses on Ewing sarcoma, an aggressive bone and soft tissue tumor that peaks in adolescence and for which new cures are needed.

 Read about the Lawlor Lab.